geotools/geotools/docs/developer/conventions/code/qa.rst

 Checkstyle
 ^^^^^^^^^^

-Google Format is already in use to keep the code formatted, so Checkstyle is used mainly to verify javadocs errors and presence of copyright headers, which none of the other tools can cover.
+Palantir Java Format is already in use to keep the code formatted, so Checkstyle is used mainly to verify javadocs errors and presence of copyright headers, which none of the other tools can cover.

 Any failure to comply with the rules will show up as a compiler error in the build output, e.g.::